Military Transition Program Receives Distinguished Program Award

 October 24, 2017

-The Military Transition Program (MTP), a two-term transition program offered to military service men and women, will receive the Distinguished Program Award at the Association for Continuing Higher Education Annual Conference in Portland, Oregon, on October 24.
+The Military Transition Program (MTP), a two-term transition program offered to military service men and women, received the Distinguished Credit Program Award at the Association for Continuing Higher Education Annual Conference in Portland, Oregon, on October 24, 2017.

-"[Degree Completion Program Director] Lamont Wilson, [Senior Academic Advisor] John Rans and [Academic Advisor] Amy Gulyas have put their all into this program, transforming the MTP from a simple “last chance” option into a full-fledged program with a thriving community, extracurricular activities, and exceptional support for our veteran students," said Tim Gilrain, Assistant Dean for Goodwin College of Professional Studies.
+"Degree Completion Programs Director Lamont Wilson, Senior Academic Advisor John Rans and Academic Advisor Amy Gulyas have put their all into this program, transforming the MTP from a simple ‘last chance’ option into a full-fledged program with a thriving community, extracurricular activities, and exceptional support for our veteran students," notes Tim Gilrain, Assistant Dean for Goodwin College of Professional Studies.

 According to Lamont, the core values that MTP students experience are “access and collaboration."
 Amy adds, “It is a big change for most student veterans so the fact that I get to guide them in finding a major that they are excited about is very rewarding.”